singhpradip/JWT-Authentication-API-with-Node.js-and-Express/README.md

 - ## MVC Framework:
   Structured the project using the Model-View-Controller (MVC) design pattern, separating concerns for better organization and scalability.

-- **Creating and Using Middlewares**:
+- ## Creating and Using Middlewares:
-        - Implemented custom middlewares to handle authentication, validation, and other tasks within the Express.js application.
+  Implemented custom middlewares to handle authentication, validation, and other tasks within the Express.js application.

-- **Modular Architecture**: Designed the project with a modular architecture, dividing functionality into separate files and folders for better maintainability and readability.
+- ## Modular Architecture**: Designed the project with a modular architecture, dividing functionality into separate files and folders for better maintainability and readability.

-- **JWT for Authentication**: Utilized JSON Web Tokens (JWT) for secure authentication, enabling stateless authentication across HTTP requests.
+- ##JWT for Authentication*: Utilized JSON Web Tokens (JWT) for secure authentication, enabling stateless authentication across HTTP requests.

 - **Separate File Routes**: Organized routes into separate files to keep the codebase clean and manageable, following the modular architecture.